-In fact, neuroscience is discovering that the brain’s relationship with your emotions aren’t always what one would hypothesize.
-For instance – did you know the emotions of guilt and shame actually activate the reward center of the brain?
-It seems counterintuitive, as feeling bad about something doesn’t feel rewarding at all.
-Yet it’s not entirely perplexing, either.
-The brain, as we’ve come to learn, is just full of surprises.
+Neuroscience is discovering that the brain’s relationship with our emotions are not always what one would hypothesize.
+For instance – did you know that so-called “negative” emotions like worry actually activate the reward centers of the brain?

-Again, it seems like the opposite would happen, but worrying does make the brain calm down.
-However, there is a catch: this improvement only happens when people worry about a problem they see as fixable.
+It seems counterintuitive, as feeling bad or worrying about something doesn’t feel rewarding at all.
+But worrying actually makes the brain settle down.
+Although, there is a catch: this improvement only happens when people worry about a problem they see as fixable.

 These studies show that naming an experience activates the ventrolateral prefrontal cortex while reducing the reaction of the amygdala (the worry wart of the brain).

 Why?
-Because telling ourselves not to think about something guarantees that we will think about it.
+Because telling yourself not to worry about something guarantees that you’ll think about it.
 Try it for yourself – tell yourself not to think about a giant orange hippo.
 What’s the first thing that pops into your mind?

-We’ll probably never know everything about the ol’ noggin – it’s just that complex – but what we do learn we embrace.
-With each step, we understand a bit more about why we do the things we do.
+We’ll probably never know everything about the brain – it’s just that complex – but what we do learn we embrace.
+And with each step, we understand a bit more about why we do the things we do.